gneu42/Blobifier-Lite/README.md

 * **My setup is as follow :**
   * Printer : Voron 2.4 350mm with stealthburner and Peatus Dragon SF.
-    * the front part of the stealthburner is modified to optimize the kick on the blob into the external bucket.
+    * the front part of the stealthburner is modified to optimize the kick of the blob into the external bucket.
   * ERCF 13 gates
   * Filametrix with modified lever and depressor on servo
   * Blobifier lite version